Josh Tenorio

-Joshua "Josh" Franquez Tenorio is a Guamanian politician and businessman currently serving as the 10th Lieutenant Governor of Guam since January 7, 2019.
+Joshua Franquez Tenorio (born December 29, 1973) is a Guamanian politician and businessman currently serving as the tenth lieutenant governor of Guam since January 7, 2019.
 He is the first openly gay lieutenant governor elected in the United States and is a member of the Democratic Party.

 Early life

 Tenorio is the son of the late Jesus Atoigue Tenorio, a retired telephone man, and Therese Franquez Tenorio, a retired school teacher.
 His father was killed by a drunk driver in 1994.

 He was elected to the Guam Youth Congress in 1989 at the age of 15 and served for three terms, culminating in his election as Speaker of the Guam Youth Congress in 1991.
 He graduated from the Guam Community College Vocational High School in 1991.

 He attended the University of Guam from 1991 to 1996, receiving a BA in political science and history.

 Career

 Tenorio's career began as legislative assistant to Representative Robert A. Underwood's offices in Guam and Washington, D.C.
 He served in that role from 1993 to 1998.

 Starting in 1998, Tenorio served as deputy chief of staff to Governor Carl T.C.
 Gutierrez.
 During that time, Tenorio briefly served as acting director of the Guam Bureau of Statistics and Plans and deputy director of the Bureau of Budget and Management Research.

 Tenorio managed response and recovery efforts for Supertyphoon Paka, 2001 Earthquake, Typhoon Chata'an, and Supertyphoon Pongsona as the Governor's Authorized Representative to the Federal Emergency Management Agency (FEMA).

 After working for Governor Gutierrez, Tenorio became the executive director for the Democratic Party of Guam from 2003 to 2005. and Judiciary Committee Director under Senator Randy Cunliffe in the Guam Legislature.
 From 2005 to 2007, he worked as a policy advisor to Senator Benjamin Cruz.

 Between 2007 and 2011, Tenorio was an executive in Guam's construction industry and was associate publisher of GU Magazine.
 During the 2008 United States presidential election, Tenorio served as the caucus campaign manager for Barack Obama.

 In 2011, Tenorio was appointed as the director of policy, planning and community relations for the Judiciary of Guam including the Supreme Court of Guam.
 In 2013, he became the administrator of the courts.
 During his tenure, Tenorio led efforts to improve the juvenile justice system and expand drug courts.
 He is a Fellow of the Institute for Court Management at the National Center for State Courts, and is a Certified Court Executive.

 In 2017, Tenorio returned to the private sector to serve as the vice president to Guam AutoSpot, a car dealership company.

 Tenorio is a volunteer with the Guam/CNMI Committee for the Employers Support of the Guard and Reserve (ESGR) and is a member of the Talofofo Rangers Lions Club of Guam.
 He previously served as Chairman of the Department of Chamorro Affairs Board of Trustees, Guam Historic Preservation Review Board, Guam Preservation Trust, Pa'a Taotao Tano, and Films By Youth Inside (FYI) Guam Advisory Board.